Learn About Our Mission

 Stress

 The answer is yes.
-Your healthcare professionals are prohibited by law from disclosing your personal health information unless it is necessary to provide you with treatment.
+Your healthcare professionals cannot share your personal health information by law.
+They can only do this if you need it for your treatment.
 As a result of the 1996 HIPAA law, in today’s case (HIPAA).

 Thanks to HIPAA, you don’t have to reveal the facts of your rehabilitation to anybody if you don’t want to.
 In addition, as a result of HIPAA, you may control who can access your medical records.

 Moreover, if someone thoroughly searches you, they won’t be able to view any details about your medical history.
-Your medical file can only be accessed if you receive treatment from a healthcare provider who needs your clinical record to develop an appropriate care plan.
+You can only access your medical file if you receive treatment from a healthcare provider.
+They need your clinical record to create a proper care plan.

 This is a difficult question depending on the person’s specific situation and needs.
 Generally, addiction treatment can last anywhere from a few weeks to a few months.
 However, some cases may require a person to participate in therapy for an extended period.

-It is essential to consult with your treatment team to develop an individualized treatment plan that will work best for you.
-Depending on your needs, you may be required to attend treatment for specific days or weeks.
+Talking to your treatment team is important.
+They can help create a treatment plan that works best for you.
+Depending on your needs, you might need to attend treatment on specific days or weeks.
 However, you may sometimes need to participate in therapy for an extended period.

 The FMLA is a federal law, so it is mandatory for all employers that meet the criteria.
-However, not all employers are required to offer the same unpaid leave.
+However, not all employers must offer the same unpaid job protected leave.

-Employers with fewer than 50 employees are not required to offer FMLA leave unless the employee has worked for the company for at least one year and 1,250 hours.
+Employers with fewer than 50 employees do not have to offer FMLA leave.
+This is true unless the employee has worked there for at least one year and 1,250 hours.

-Yes, alcohol addiction is included under the FMLA.
+Yes, you can utilize FMLA for alcohol rehab.
 You should be eligible for FMLA leave if you can provide proof of your illness or injury.
 In addition, the FMLA offers several protections to employees dealing with addiction and other serious health issues.

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.